• Skip to primary navigation

 Ingredients for apple cookies laid out on a white tiled counter.

-I used Honeycrisp apples since those are my favorite.
-I think they taste amazing but if you feel like you want to swap it out for another type, by all means, be my guest.
-I've also used Red Delicious apples and they were also delish.
+I used honeycrisp apples since they are my favorite.
+I think they taste amazing, but if you feel like you want to swap them out for another type, by all means, be my guest.
+I’ve also used Red Delicious apples, and they were also delish.

-I usually add more than 6 oz. of the chips because the bag comes with more.
-My cookies tend to be borderline on Butterscotch Cookies with Apple due to my chips to apple ratio...
+I usually add more than 6 oz. of the chips because the bag has more.
+My cookies tend to be jam-packed with butterscotch.

 Mixing bowl with flour and spices.